 Performance Analysis of a Multi-physics Simulation Framework

-The BigJob framework is expected to save total runtime of a coupled multi-task simulation than conventional (and direct) job submissions.
-Logical bases are as follows:
+The BigJob framework is expected to have a shorter total runtime in a coupled multi-task simulation than conventional (and direct) job submissions.
+The logical bases are as follows:

-(1) Many supercomputing centers adopt the queueing policy of assigning higher priority on bigger jobs.
-This increases the probability that a bigger-sized task gets allocated faster than the smaller one(s).
+(1) Many supercomputing centers adopt a queuing policy of assigning higher priority to bigger jobs, which increases the probability that bigger tasks are allocated faster than smaller ones.

-(2) Independently submitted multiple tasks are usually allocated at different physical time.
-So, requested wall-time limit should be sufficiently large to cover both maximal waiting time and computation time in case of coupled simulations.
+(2) Independently submitted multiple tasks are usually allocated at different physical times.
+Therefore, the requested wall-time limit should be sufficiently large to cover both maximal waiting time and computation time in case of coupled simulations.
 On the other hand, co-scheduling of coupled tasks is inherently guaranteed in a packaged job.
-So wall-time limit can be determined according to the actual computation time.
+Therefore, the wall-time limit can be determined according to the actual computation time.

-(3) Load-balancing among multiple tasks can be dynamically achieved by changing the resource allocation to individual task during the simulation.
-It can be possible only when coupled yet distributed tasks are scheduled in the umbrella of a packaged job.
+(3) Load-balancing among multiple tasks can be achieved dynamically by changing the resource allocation to an individual task during the simulation.
+This change is be possible only when coupled distributed tasks are scheduled in the umbrella of a packaged job.

-In this section, we present our numerical experiments to verify the above logics.
+In this section, we present our numerical experiments to verify the above reasons.

 5.1.
 Waiting Time according to the Size and Wall-time Limit of an Individual Job

-Many factors effect the waiting times, arguably the most important of them are the existing job requests on the resource at the instant of submission, requested wall-time limit and also the number of processors requested.
-Two other factors that affect this are the backfilling capability (which allows the running of a small job in between higher priority jobs with larger and longer resource requests) and the changes in the priority of the test job when a particular higher priority job joins the queue.
-Of these factors, number of requested resources and wall-time limits are what can be handled by users and can be systematically accounted for.
+Although many factors affect the waiting times, arguably the most important are existing job requests by the resource at the instant of submission, requested wall-time limits, and the number of processors requested.
+Two other factors are the backfilling capability (which allows the running of a small job between higher priority jobs with larger and longer resource requests) and the changes in the priority of the test job when a particular higher priority job joins the queue.
+Among these factors, the number of requested resources and wall-time limits can be handled by users and systematically accounted for.

-We designed experiments to determine if running larger and/or longer simulations effects the actual waiting time on the queue.
+We designed experiments to determine if running larger and/or longer simulations affects the actual waiting time in the queue.
 We submitted jobs of different sizes and different wall-time limits at the same time.
-Each time we submitted a job, we gathered the actual waiting time on the queue.
-We performed our experiments on a sufficiently large and crowded system -- around 65000 cores.
+Each time we submitted a job, we gathered the actual waiting time in the queue.
+We performed our experiments on a sufficiently large and crowded system of around 65000 cores.
 We argue that the use of this large and crowded system increases the credibility of our experiments: it reduces the possibility of self-interference between our job submissions (i.e., our requests are allocated in a succeeding pattern).
-Considering the internal queueing policy of supercomputing centers, such as credential, fair share, resource and service priority, each user account has the restricted number of concurrent job submission and the allocation history affects the priority of next submitted job.
-So, we submitted different wall-time limit jobs from different user accounts in the same group allocation, and we put enough idling time between individual experiments to recover the priority of each account to the initial level.
-Results from 10 independent experiments are averaged for measurement.
+Considering the internal queuing policy of supercomputing centers, such as credential, fair share, resource and service priority, each user account has a restricted number of concurrent job submission, and the allocation history affects the priority of the next submitted job.
+Thus, we submitted different wall-time limit jobs from different user accounts in the same group allocation, and we allowed enough idling time between individual experiments to recover the priority of each account to the initial level.
+Results from 10 independent experiments were averaged for measurement.